draios/sysdig-cloud-api/rest_api/notificationChannels.md

 * `409 Conflict version` wrong version number
 * `422 Name length must be between 1 and 255 characters` wrong length name
 * `422 The parameter notificationChannel.type is set to an invalid value.
 Valid values are: EMAIL|PAGER_DUTY|SLACK|SNS|VICTOROPS` not allowed notificationChannel.type
+* `422 The url endpoint is not valid.
+It should start with: 'https://hooks.slack.com/services/` not allowed url endpoint
+* `422 The apiKey is missing inside options` apiKey is mandatory for victorOps channel
+* `422 The routingKey is missing inside options` routingKey is mandatory for victorOps channel
+* `422 Missing notification channel id` missing notification channel id

 ## Delete notification channel